$altText

 The article in Purdue Today went on to say about Renee Thomas,

-Thomas is honored for her long history of work at Purdue and beyond to foster inclusivity and positive intercultural relations.
-Among her many innovations as director of the Black Cultural Center that support CILMAR’s mission of structurally embedded intercultural learning are formal curricula associated with various BCC programs, such as the annual educational research tour by BCC’s Performing Arts Ensembles, which presents a tangible opportunity for performance ethnography in order to bridge the gap between scholarly activity and teaching and learning.
+Thomas is honored for her long history of work at Purdue and beyond to foster positive intercultural relations.
+Among her many innovations as director of the Black Cultural Center that support CILMAR’s mission of embedded intercultural learning are formal curricula associated with various BCC programs, such as the annual educational research tour by BCC’s Performing Arts Ensembles, which presents a tangible opportunity for performance ethnography in order to bridge the gap between scholarly activity and teaching and learning.

 The Vision Award is meant to honor institutional leaders who inspire others to work towards a tomorrow that is different from today.
-Dr. Robert Cox, Associate Dean of Globalization in the Purdue Polytechnic Institute PPI), fulfilled that role for many years.
+Dr. Robert Cox, Associate Dean of Globalization in the Purdue Polytechnic Institute (PPI), fulfilled that role for many years.
 Although he is no longer at Purdue, his legacy lives on in PPI and across campus because he built in the faculty and students a value for intercultural development, set in motion plans to systematically embed intercultural learning throughout the college curriculum, invested in a strategic college-wide first and fourth year assessment program, and generally modeled innovation in intercultural mentorship for all of Purdue.

 In short, Dr. Cox embodies the spirit of the Vision Award.
 Personally and professionally, he has supported CILMAR’s mission within his spheres of influence.
 We believe he immeasurably advanced our work because, following his lead, other colleges are beginning to consider the same kinds of innovative approaches to intercultural learning and assessment that he envisioned for the Polytechnic.